bsml320/DeepHTLV/README.md

   ```
   pip install bedtools
   ```
 To convert the data files into a usable form for the model, we have to change the BED files into FASTA files.
 The FASTA files will then be converted into numpy files.
-You can either use the python script or the Jupyter notebook.
+You can either use the python script `data_htlv1.py` or the Jupyter notebook `data_htlv1.ipynb`.
 To convert BED files into FASTA files, we need a reference genome.
 We can download hg19 from the UCSC Genome Browser with the following command.
   ```
   ##download reference file and unzip from UCSC Genome Browser
   wget http://hgdownload.cse.ucsc.edu/goldenpath/hg19/bigZips/hg19.fa.gz
   #unzip the file into FASTA format
   gunzip hg19.fa.gz
   ```
-Once the reference genome has been downloaded, you can run python script with `python data_htlv1_.py` or run the Jupyter notebook `data_htlv1.ipynb` to convert the BED files into a usable numpy file for DeepHTLV. <p>
+Once the reference genome has been downloaded, you can run python script with `python data_htlv1_.py` or run the Jupyter notebook `data_htlv1.ipynb` to convert the BED files into a usable numpy file for DeepHTLV. <b> Please make sure you have the correct path to the reference genome in the scripts. </b><p>

 `bedtools random` can be used to generate random sequences.
 The default number of sequences is 1,000,000 with length of <b>1 kbp</b>.
 Seed number was set at 1337.
 Once this was done, each positive VIS region was expanded by <b>30 kbp</b> up and downstream to prevent any possible overlaps.
 This region of <b>61 kbp</b> was considered a region of exclusion.
 Using `bedtools intersect -v`, we can find which random sequences do not overlap with the positive exclusion regions.
 We then removed any redundant sequences using <i> CD-HIT </i> with `cd-hit-est` for within datasets and `cd-hit-est-2d` for between datasets.
 The similarity threshold (c) was set to 0.9.
 We wanted to maintain the ratio of positive to negative samples at 1:10 and so the negative sequences were randomly sampled.
 The final data count was 31,878 positive VISs and 318,780 negative control sequences.
 The data was split with 9:1 train to test data using `train_test_split` from the <i>scikit-learn</i> package. <p>